-The regulatory authority must give the approved provider a copy of their service approval that lists the element and/or regulation to which the waiver applies and any conditions placed on the waiver.
+The regulatory authority must give the approved provider a copy of their service approval that lists the regulation to which the waiver applies and any conditions placed on the waiver.

 Revoking a service waiver

 A service waiver is ongoing and remains in force until revoked.
 There is no maximum period for which a service waiver can apply.